okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/aspnet/integrationsteps.md

 ### 5: Redirect the request to the Okta org

-If the user signed in to Facebook successfully, Facebook routes the user to the values that was configured in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-social-idp-use-case).
+If the user signed in to Facebook successfully, Facebook routes the user to the values that were configured in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 The values use the `https://{yourOktaDomain}/oauth2/v1/authorize/callback` format (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).

 ### 6: Redirect the request to the client